24/7 Software Menu

 These are standard items you would find in any wallet, and you might have more.

 First, merely the act of losing something is stressful.

-Not to mention the stress thinking about their credit cards and debit cards getting into the wrong hands, which crosses their mind hundreds of times.
+Not to mention the stress of thinking about their credit cards and debit cards getting into the wrong hands, which crosses their minds hundreds of times.